… or Amigaaaaaaaahhhh !

 Troll mode on

 A case had to be prepared as well.

 I decided that the best place for a bare GOTEK PCB will be under the original floppy drive.
-I had to cut holes for tact switches, USB socket, and LCD.
+I had to cut holes for tact switches, USB sockets, and LCDs.

-At first, holes were drilled and extended to proper size with a file.
+At first, holes were drilled and extended to the proper size with a file.

 Here is how it looked.

 That’s all for now.
 I am currently working (a shitload of projects would be the best description here) on hydrographic projects that will sort out problems with cases that are in very bad shape.
 Hopefully, I will be able to present ’em soon 😀

 If you want to get retro gear or hardware modules, please visit our shop